YagoLopez/ng-dashboard/README.md

   (Check <a href="https://github.com/mozilla/metrics-graphics/wiki/List-of-Options" target="_blank">MG Options</a> for more information)
 - <b>[preprocess-Fn]:</b> Applies Javascript transformations to input data (for example format dates, etc.)
 - <b>[delay]:</b> Delay the loading of data (ms).
 It could be useful when having serveral charts in same page
-- For using MetricsGraphics global object in your component class you can use `declare var MG: any`
+- To use MetricsGraphics global object in your component class: `declare var MG: any`

 ## Leaflet Map Directive API